Treatment for Deep Vein Thrombosis (DVT)

 DVT and Catheter-Directed Thrombolysis

-If you have DVT, your body will dissolve a blood clot over time, but damage can occur inside your vein in the meantime.
-For this reason, your doctor may recommend a clot-busting drug called a thrombolytic agent.
+If you have DVT, your body will dissolve the blood clot over time, but damage can occur inside your vein in the meantime.
+For this reason, your doctor may, in rare situations, recommend a clot-busting drug called a thrombolytic agent.

 This DVT treatment may be necessary: